 If you self-harm, it is important that you know how to look after your injuries and that you have access to the first aid equipment you need.
 Lifesigns has information on first aid for self-injury and self-harm.

 If you’re concerned about an injury or not sure how to look after it, go and see your GP.

 The Mental Health Chairty, Mind, provide advice and support on self-harm HERE.

-More advice on mental health can found HERE.
+More advice on mental health can found on our mental health page.